 Who May Request a Recount?

 Any Aggrieved Candidate may petition for a recount of the election.
+Wis.
+Stat. § 9.01(1)(a)1.

 Any individual who voted at a referendum election may petition for a recount of the referendum results.
+Wis.
+Stat. § 9.01(1)(a)1.

 There is no automatic recount in Wisconsin, even if the unofficial results are extremely close.